dmfs/color-picker/README.md

 		d.show(getSupportFragmentManager(), tag);

-The calling activity or fragment should implement `ColorPickerDialogFragment.OnColorChangedListener` to get the result like:
+The calling activity or fragment should implement `ColorPickerDialogFragment.ColorDialogResultListener` to get the result like:

 		@Override
 		public void onColorChanged(int color, String colorName, String paletteName)